vioodev/Origin/README.md

 - Inventory menu framework
 - Command framework
 - Ranks & punishments
+- Redis & Mongo interface
 - Common utility classes

 Some of that stuff is still unfinished and more features will be added.

 ### Information
 - Lombok is used to avoid the code from being messed up due to too many getters and setters
-- Database: MongoDB - I usually make use of SQL so I was kinda new to it
+- Mongo is used as the main database, please note that I'm more familiar with SQL databases
 - Documentation is retarded but idiot-proof